Data Protection for Mobile Mapping

 - Replacement (last face from left)

-Among them, blurring emerged as the de-facto standard anonymization method.
-In fact, companies like Google, Microsoft and Apple are using it to protect individuals’ privacy.
+Among them, blurring emerged as the de-facto standard anonymization method: companies like Google, Microsoft and Apple are using it to protect individuals’ privacy.

 In particular, the DPA highlighted that the school had violated several articles of the General Data Protection Regulation, including: